-^{(1) \$100,000} provided by a party related to the Company by way of common directorship
+(1) \$100,000 provided by party related to the company

 10. CAPITAL MANAGEMENT

 The Company defines capital as all components of shareholders' equity and debt obligations.
 The Board of Directors does not establish quantitative return on capital criteria for management due to the nature of the Company's business.
 The Company does not pay dividends and is not subject to any externally imposed capital requirements.